COSMOS-CTC-Cambridge/damtp-research-programming/modules/optimisation.md

 -   one often hears arguments about language A being faster than language B
     -   rubbish
-    -   language A may be better suited than others for achieving good in problem X but there's no overall winner
+    -   language A may be better suited than others for achieving good performance in problem X but there's no overall winner
 -   another often repeated claim is interpreted languages are slow
     -   rubbish again
-    -   well written python is actually quite optimal and not to be shied away from!
+    -   well written python is actually quite good and not to be shied away from!
-    -   python WILL CACHE intermediate results
+    -   profiling pifalls
         -   performance can fluctuate wildly if doing repetitive tasks, like gathering performance statistics
-        -   performance analysis is hard as repeating the same computation will use the cache and doing just one iteration has natural variation and overheads
+        -   repeating the same computation may use the cache and doing just one iteration has natural variation and overheads
-        -   can be alleviated by using relatively big problems
-        -   can eat more memory than you think (but won't run out)
+        -   use relatively big problems to avoid focusing on constant-cost overheads which may be negligible in practical size calculations
+        -   drilling down to very small functions will eventually start profiling the profiler
+            -   when optimising, periodically compare the performance with and withouy profiling
     -   main issue with python is *it cannot do OpenMP*
-        -   but it has its own tools: *multiprocessing* and *handythread*, which works almost as
+        -   but it has its own tools: *multiprocessing* and *dask*, who work almost as
-        -   python combined with *cython* can automatically generate (hopefully) fast C/C++ extensions which can then use OpenMP
+        -   python combined with *cython* can automatically generate (hopefully) fast C/C++ extensions which can use OpenMP
         -   we'll have a look at cython later
+        -   Threading Building Blocks now have python bindings: a very flexible task-based parallel framework
     -   other solutions for python include
         -   `scipy.weave` which is a JIT solution and no (easy) way to pre-compile and save the module, but generates very fast code
         -   `pypy` is another JIT solution which is very actively maintained